TimourIc/llm-liedetector-keyphrase/README.md

 ## Reproducing all results:

-Raw true/false statement datasets were taken from https://github.com/sciai-lab/Truth_is_Universal (repo has MIT license), and are stored in:
+Raw true/false statement datasets were reused from https://github.com/sciai-lab/Truth_is_Universal, and are stored in:

 `data/raw/ `